Colosseum

 Final Advice

 The Colosseum rewards planning.
-Book a timed-entry ticket in advance, choose an early or late slot if possible, and allow enough time to explore the surrounding Roman Forum without rushing.
+Reserve a timed-admission slot in advance, choose an early or late window if possible, and leave enough time to explore the Roman Forum without rushing.
 This is the most reliable way to avoid long waits and get full value from your visit.

 Other Rome Tickets Worth Booking